 is defined in different ranges depending on the UE configuration according to Table 8.1-1, Table 8.1-2 and Table 8.1-3.
 In case of subslot based transmission (Table 8.1-2 and Table 8.1-3), the UE is configured by higher layer signalling a processing timeline and an associated range of timing advance.

+The quantity NTA,adjcommon is derived from the higher-layer parameters TACommon, TACommonDrift, and TACommonDriftVariation if configured, otherwise NTA,adjcommon=0.

+The quantity NTA,adjUE is computed by the UE.

 Table 8.1-1: Ranges of for a UE configured with SCG, short processing time or slot-based transmission in both DL and UL